 How Music Therapy Is Done

+To get all the benefits of music therapy, you need to do it right.
 Music therapy comes in a wide variety of forms.
 Each will suit patients that have specific conditions.
-For instance, those who are bed-ridden can opt for passive therapy and just listen to music.
+For instance, those who are bed-ridden can opt for passive therapy and just listen.
 More active kinds of therapy are well suited for patients who wish for a more involved session.

 Analytic Music Therapy